Support

 DO YOU LOVE ANIMALS?
 Contact our Animal Welfare Program and see what you might be able to do on-site or from home to help animals!
 Ask for Cesar – contact@urbanartretreat.com

-Mister Deboo is a dog we rescued from a slaughter house in China where they were going to torture him, kill him, and sell him as “meat”.
+Mister Deboo was a dog we rescued from a slaughter house in China where they were going to torture him, kill him, and sell him as “meat”.
 We helped an animal rescue organization, NO DOG LEFT BEHIND, raise money to empty this slaughter house.
 We decided to adopt one of the the dogs.
-He is an ambassador for the effort to stop Animal Cruelty.
-When people meet him, we can tell his story.
-He lives at Urban Art Retreat with two other rescued dogs- Wayne, who was rescued from a Puppy Mill, and Glennie who was left tied to a tree in a vacant lot.
+He was an ambassador for the effort to stop Animal Cruelty.
+When people met him, we told his story.
+He lived at Urban Art Retreat with two other rescued dogs until his death on November 29, 2025.
+We miss him terribly.

 To volunteer from time to time with our Animal Welfare Program, please contact us at contact@urbanartretreat.com.
 Get on our email list after attending a one hour orientation session.
 You could attend a rally for animal rights, or sign a petition to support legislation supporting animal rights, or go to city hall with others to ask for support for animals.
+You might like to brush the dogs, play with them, teach them tricks, provide exercise for them.

 Get involved with Chicago Urban Art Retreat Center via fundraising events, volunteer work, and participating in activities.